bugmakerrrrrr/text-embeddings-for-opensearch/README.md

-# Text Embeddings in Elasticsearch
+# Text Embeddings in OpenSearch

-This repository provides a simple example of how Elasticsearch can be used for similarity search by combining a sentence embedding model with the `dense_vector` field type.
+This repository is forked from [text-embeddings](https://github.com/jtibshirani/text-embeddings), provides a simple example of how OpenSearch can be used for similarity search by combining a sentence embedding model with the `knn_vector` field type.
+As a prerequisite, the [k-NN plugin](https://github.com/opensearch-project/k-NN) must be installed.

 **Important note**: Using text embeddings in search is a complex and evolving area.
 We hope this example gives a jumping off point for exploration, but it is not a recommendation for